Skip to main content

 Course No. AYP 607

-This seminar provides a forum for students to present their cases and to engage in rigorous discussion about the cases and case management with a panel of professors.
+This seminar provides a forum for students to present their cases and engage in rigorous discussion about the cases and case management with a faculty member.
 Students are required to write and present a minimum of two case studies through a visual presentation enhanced through peer review and class discussion.

 Populi